 With respect to medical devices, such as those that we manufacture and licence, before a new medical device, or a new use of, or claim for, an existing product can be marketed, unless it is a Class I device, it must first receive either premarket clearance under Section 510(k) of the Federal Food, Drug and Cosmetic Act or premarket approval from the FDA, unless an exemption applies.
 In the 510(k) clearance process, the FDA must determine that the proposed device is "substantially equivalent" to a device legally on the market, known as a "predicate" device, with respect to intended use, technology and safety and effectiveness to clear the proposed device for marketing.
 Clinical data is sometimes required to support substantial equivalence.
 The premarket approval pathway requires an applicant to demonstrate the safety and effectiveness of the device for its intended use based, in part, on extensive data including, but not limited to, technical, preclinical, clinical trial, manufacturing and labeling data.
-The premarket approval process is typically required for devices.
+The premarket approval process is typically required for devices that are deemed to pose the greatest risk, such as life sustaining, life-supporting or implantable devices.
 Both the 510(k) and premarket approval processes can be expensive and lengthy and entail significant user fees.